adamdjbrett/adamdjbrett-v3/content/cv.md

       - title: 2011
         list:
          - Playing with Negative Theology Reading Derrida's ‘Structure, Sign, and Play,’ Annual meeting of NABPR (National Association of Baptist Professors of Religion) Gardner–Webb University, May 22, 2011.
          - Advanced Program Student Getting a Job Workshop, co-presented with Loren D.J.
-Baxter, Brite Divinity School at Texas Christian University, March, 26, 2011.
+Baxter, <a href="https://brite.edu/" target="_blank" rel="noopener">Brite Divinity School</a> at <a href="https://tcu.edu/" target="_blank" rel="noopener">Texas Christian University</a>, March, 26, 2011.
-         - Sticks And Stones Will Break Your Bones But iPhones Will Kill You A Response to Dr. Kwok Pui Lan’s _Fishing The Asia Pacific Transnationalism And Feminist Theology_,” Student Colloquy with Kwok Pui Lan, Brite Divinity School Texas Christian University, March 7, 2011.
+         - Sticks And Stones Will Break Your Bones But iPhones Will Kill You A Response to Dr. Kwok Pui Lan’s _Fishing The Asia Pacific Transnationalism And Feminist Theology_,” Student Colloquy with Kwok Pui Lan, <a href="https://brite.edu/" target="_blank" rel="noopener">Brite Divinity School</a> <a href="https://tcu.edu/" target="_blank" rel="noopener">Texas Christian University</a>, March 7, 2011.
       - title: 2010
         list:
          - _The Little Prince_ as Theologian, Annual meeting of NABPR (National Association of Baptist Professors of Religion) McAfee School of Theology (Mercer University), Atlanta, Ga, May 23-26, 2010.